RogerSelwyn/O365-HomeAssistant/docs/prerequisites.md

 # Prerequisites

+## Note - Personal accounts
+Since the middle of 2024, Microsoft has mandated that any new app registrations must be created within an Entra ID directory.
+You will need to sign up for [Azure](https://azure.microsoft.com/en-gb/free) on a pay as you go basis, where Microsoft Entra ID is indicated as always being free.

 ## Getting the client ID and client secret
 To allow authentication, you first need to register your application at Azure App Registrations: